How much did you say . . .

-Graham Andrews, is the Italia Registrar for the TR Register and the man to contact about our club, The Italia 2000 Circolo, for Italia owners and enthusiasts.
-One of the main ideas behind the club is to develop a method of procuring many of the parts needed to restore an Italia, all from a central location.
+Graham Andrews, is the Italia Registrar for the TR Register and the man to contact about our clubs parts initiative.
+One of the main ideas behind the Italia 2000 Circolo is to develop a method of procuring many of the parts needed to restore an Italia, all from a central location.
 Up until now, finding parts could mean months searching the internet and various suppliers in the hopes of finding a match.
 Club members will also receive first notice of events and special invitations.

 New Old Stock Vignale "Crossed flag" badges available!

 Graham has a small supply of these NOS badges at the fantastic price of £50 (roughly $70 or €64.
 Please note prices are subject to change.) per pair plus postage.
 Vignale used nautical flags to tie in the manufacturers name with his.
 Most start with the manufacturer and then the "V" flag for Vignale.
 On the Italia, the "V" is first and the second flag is an "S." This caused some confusion at first but it stands for "Standard-Triumph."
 They are not the same as those used on the Triumph Herald.
 While similar, a side by side comparison will show the obvious differences.
 Click the photo for a larger image.
 Contact Graham Andrews to order yours.

 Stainless steel door catches SOLD OUT!

 Graham Andrews had new door catches manufactured in stainless steel.
 Originals of the catches are impossible to find.
 The teeth on the originals, which were made from chrome-plated pot metal or aluminum, always wore away.
 The driver's door catch (Left-hand drive) was the first to wear and they have been unavailable for years.
 Contact Graham to be added to a wait list should an additional run of these catches be produced.